 Change in Company Type

 Lorillard is exploring a potential acquisition by rival Reynolds American Inc. (RAI).
-In connection with the multi-billion deal, Lorillard and RAI ard in discussions with Imperial Tobacco Group in the UK regarding the sale of certain assets and brands owned by the two companies to Imperial.
+In connection with the $27 billion deal, Lorillard and RAI are in discussions with Imperial Tobacco Group in the UK regarding the sale of certain assets and brands owned by the two companies to Imperial.
 Nevertheless, the proposed combination of the #2 and #3 cigarette makers in the US has come under the scrutiny of Antitrust authorities who have extended the antitrust probes.
 The deal is expected to close in the first half of fiscal 2015.

 Lorillard rings up 100% of its sales in the US, including its possessions and territories.